reversefold/factorio-belt-balancers/README.md

 ![4x4 simple half](4x4-simple-half.gif)

-As you can see, this design also has full throughput with all four belt flowing freely.
-It works by just swapping the two center belts before the final two Splitters.
+As you can see, this design also has full throughput with all four belts flowing freely.
+It works by swapping the two center belts before the final two Splitters.

 This design still has the same issue with throughput, but with a different combination of inputs and outputs.

 ![](4x4-simple-half-2-belt.gif)

-The problem is easier to see now, though, since just the one belt on the right is feeding the two flowing output belts through the second right-hand Splitter.
+The problem is easier to see now, though, since just the one belt on the right is feeding the two flowing output belts through the bottom-right-hand Splitter.
 For this design, adding two Splitters at the end would do nothing since there are already two Splitters at the end.

 ### Full Throughput

-It turns out the solution is to put two os these 4x4 balancers in series, feeding the output of the first into the input of the second.
+It turns out the solution is to put two of these 4x4 balancers in series, feeding the output of the first into the input of the second.

 ![](4x4-simple-full-2-belt.gif)